Introduction

 must be kept low or their presence can be detrimental.
 Sanitizing

-agents generally require very brief contact times, typically only a
+agents generally require short contact times, typically only a

 matter of minutes, to be effective.
 It is unwise to use higher